erisu/cordova-audit/README.md

 - `cordova-plugin-camera@1.0.0`
 - `cordova-plugin-device@1.0.0`

-A collection of audit results, if available, is returned to the end-user and displayed on the screen.
+CLI will display one of the following outcomes below:

 #### Platform Add Fail Example Output